 If there are any external devices connected to the device such as headphones and storage devices like SD cards, you may want to disconnect them from the device.
 Sometimes damaged eternal hardware can cause the problem to escalate resulting in a larger purple spot on the screen.
 At the very least, removing the external devices will prevent the problem from becoming more pronounced which can increase your chances of fixing the device.

 Overclocking the device by changing its hardware clock rate, multiplier or voltage can generate a lot of heat on the device which can cause the purple screen of death.
 You may there want to remove these overclock settings and tools to help lessen the load on the GPU and fix the problem.

 Although the purple screen of death can be caused by hardware problems such as the former user describes above, the problem will appear when the proper functioning of the software components is affected.
 This is primarily why the device doesn't appear to have any damage at first only for the screen to appear purple a few hours later.
 The best way therefore to fix this problem is to use an Android firmware flash tool like iMyFone Fixppo for Android.
 This program is designed to fix all software related problems affecting your device including the purple screen of death in a few simple clicks.

 It supports all Samsung devices including Samsung Galaxy S10 as well as thousands of other Android devices with the number rising steadily over time.

 It also has a high number of favorable reviews from some of the top technology blogs including Techradar, PCWorld, MacWorld, Engadget and many more.

-Step 2: Enter the information required about your device to enable the program to locate the ideal firmware for the device.
-Also, it can help you to flash the firmware you already have.
+Step 2: Enter the information required about your device to locate a ideal firmware for the flashing.
+Also, Fixppo for Android can help you to flash the firmware you already have.